coroutineDispatcher/rocket/README.md

 ## Usage

-### Note: Rocket now works only with coroutine support therefore you must include suspend implementation and run it inside a CoroutineScope
+### Note:New version of Rocket now works only with coroutine support therefore you must include suspend implementation and run it inside a CoroutineScope

 Just call the rocket instance like :